Darshan at Venkateswara Temple – one of India’s most incredible experiences

 Credit: Dinesh Kumar (DK)

-The temple (known as Venkateswara) is about an hour away near a town called Tirumala and the first thing we needed to do was obtain a ‘darshan’ time (literally ‘deity viewing’ or time slot in my language!).
+The temple (known as Venkateswara, an avatar of Lord Vishnu) is about an hour away from Tirupati near a town called Tirumala and the first thing we needed to do was obtain a ‘darshan’ time (literally ‘deity viewing’ or ‘time slot’ in my language!).
 This was unusual in itself in that in order to get right into the heart of the temple (which is not normally possible for non-Hindus in many temples) we technically had to become pilgrims for the rest of the day, make our donation (£1.25 each), join the queue and enter the inner sanctum with the rest of the pilgrims.

-So we purchased our ‘darshan’ ticket with no problems, stripped ourselves of all things leather, left our shoes, cameras and mobile phones in the car and headed off to the ‘holding cages’ (literally!).
+So, we purchased our ‘darshan’ ticket with no problems, stripped ourselves of all things leather, left our shoes, cameras and mobile phones in the car and headed off to the ‘holding cages’ (literally!).
 We breezed through cages 15-3 just like that (good times) and hit the queue in cage 2.
-Not bad we thought, only 2 cages to go and we will be in.
+Not bad we thought, only two cages to go and we will be in.

 At this point, I should explain the ‘darshan’ system.
 There are 4 types:

-- Rs100 ‘darshan’ (which we did) which gives you an allocated time to enter the queue.
-Our time was between 3pm and 4pm for example and if you missed your time it was tough.
+- Rs100 ‘darshan’ which gives you an allocated time to enter the queue.
+This is what we opted for.
+Our time was between 3pm and 4pm, for example, and if you missed your time it was tough.
 Having just been to Euro Disney, I likened it to the fast track system that they have there.
 The average queuing time is 5-6 hours.

 - Free ‘darshan’, again as above but with queues that are beyond my imagination (at least 12 hours).
-People that opt for this don’t have to stand in line for all this time but are initially held in large waiting rooms (or holding pens) where they are fed and watered and have access to a bathroom.
-They move from one waiting room to the next until they join a queue at around the 2 hour point.
+People who opt for this don’t have to stand in line for all this time but are initially held in large waiting rooms (or holding pens) where they are fed and watered and have access to a bathroom.
+They move from one waiting room to the next until they join a queue at around the 2-hour point.

 Credit: Christian Ostrosky